Home for Global Students

 University of Oxford accommodation guide

 The University of Oxford accommodation guide gives you rent prices, travel times, and booking tips.
 Oxford students can live on-campus or off-campus.
-On-campus college rooms are close to classes but have short contracts.
-Off-campus student accommodation provides longer contracts but requires a daily walk or bus ride.
+College rooms put you close to academic buildings under shorter term contracts, while private off-campus accommodation offers continuous year-round housing with a short daily commute.

 To help you choose, this 2026 guide offers a step-by-step booking plan.
 Whether you prefer the traditional college lifestyle or a private student flat near the University of Oxford, this guide details exactly how to navigate the local property market and secure your ideal room.